Smokey and the Bandit

-Smokey and the Bandit is a 1977 American road action comedy film starring Burt Reynolds, Sally Field, Jackie Gleason, Jerry Reed, Pat McCormick, Paul Williams and Mike Henry.
-The directorial debut of stuntman Hal Needham, the film follows Bo "Bandit" Darville (Reynolds) and Cledus "Snowman" Snow (Reed), two bootleggers attempting to illegally transport 400 cases of Coors beer from Texarkana to Atlanta.
-While the Snowman drives the truck carrying the beer, the Bandit drives a 1976 Pontiac Trans Am (dressed as a 1977.
-More on this below under, "Vehicles") to distract law enforcement (called blocking) and keep the attention off the Snowman.
-During their run, they are pursued by Texas county sheriff Buford T. Justice (Gleason).
-Smokey and the Bandit was the second highest-grossing domestic film of 1977 in the United States.
-Sally Field and Burt Reynolds began a relationship after meeting on set.
+Smokey and the Bandit is a 1977 American action comedy road film starring Burt Reynolds, Sally Field, Jackie Gleason, Jerry Reed, Pat McCormick, Paul Williams, and Mike Henry.
+The film marks the directorial debut of stuntman Hal Needham.

+The film follows Bo "The Bandit" Darville (Reynolds) and Cledus "Snowman" Snow (Reed), two truck-driving bootleggers attempting to illegally transport 400 cases of Coors beer from Texarkana to Atlanta.
+While the Snowman drives the truck carrying the beer, the Bandit drives blocker, in a 1977 Pontiac Trans Am, to distract law enforcement and keep the attention off the Snowman.
+During their run, they are pursued by Sheriff Buford T. Justice (Gleason), of Montague County, Texas, as indicated by the decal on the Sheriff's patrol car.

+Smokey and the Bandit was a box office success, grossing $127 million against a $4.3 million budget, becoming the second-highest-grossing domestic film of 1977 in the United States.

+The film became the first installment of the Smokey and the Bandit trilogy as the start in the Smokey and the Bandit franchise.